Futakuchi Forest Road (view of the Yamagata side)

 Expanded view of the Miyagi side of Futakuchi Forest Road (Sendai Daikannon)

-On the Miyagi side, there is a sign that says "Observation Deck," but there is no parking space nearby, so please be careful of oncoming and following vehicles when enjoying the view.
+On the Miyagi Prefecture side, there is a place with a sign that says "Observation Deck," but there does not appear to be any parking space nearby, soplease be very careful of oncoming and following vehicles when enjoying the view.

 Forest Road Futakuchi Line, Miyagi Prefecture side